-My Gabby’s Influencer Group (The GIG), is a monthly-membership for travel influencers who want to get consistent, quality partnerships, passive income, and successfully grow their brands.
+Your Travel Influencer Bag (YTIB), is a monthly membership for travel influencers who want to get consistent, quality partnerships, passive income, and successfully grow their brands.

-For $15/month, you can have instant access to all past content on pitching, securing long term partnerships, content creation, and direct access to the same brand partnerships that have helped me surpass my 6-figure revenue goal in my first month of business.
+For $25/month, you can have instant access to all past content on pitching, securing long-term partnerships, content creation, and direct access to the same brand partnerships that have helped me surpass my 6-figure revenue goal in my first month of business.

 3. Build an audience

 You're now sharing valuable information consistently.
 Woo!

 But just because someone is talented doesn't mean they're famous, right?
 And to influence, you need at least somewhat of a following (though despite what all signs point to, follower count is not the most important thing.
 Vision is.)